OpenCTR/libctr/doc/rst/overview.rst

 Thread-safety
 -------------

-Concurrent and parallel computing are first-class topics in libctr.
+Concurrency and parallelism are first-class topics in libctr.
 *Everything* should be thread-safe.
 To make this possible, as well as practical, libctr does *not* expose any ``init()`` functions to the user.
 The replacement makes heavy use of a GCC extension: constructor/destructor attributes.
 Any